alphagov/govuk-frontend/docs/releasing/publishing-a-preview.md

 4. Run `npm ci` to make sure you have the exact dependencies installed.

-5. Run `npm run preview` to create and push a new branch that contains your changes.
+5. Run `npm run publish-preview` to create and push a new branch that contains your changes.
 This process may take a few moments and will display a `Success!` message.

 ## Preview your changes